linked-art/linked.art/docs/api/rels/1/objectProducedByAgent.md

 ---
-title: Linked Art HAL Link: objectProducedByAgent
+title: "Linked Art HAL Link: objectProducedByAgent"
 ---

 ## objectProducedByAgent

 Returns the instances of HumanMadeObject produced by the given Person or Group

-Example: Given Rembrandt, would return at the Night Watch painting
+### Example Given Rembrandt, would return at the Night Watch painting

-Class Given: ['Person', 'Group']
+* Class Given: ['Person', 'Group']
-Returns Class: ['HumanMadeObject']
+* Returns Class: ['HumanMadeObject']
-Relationship: producedBy
+* Relationship: producedBy